 Additionally, a series of immunization requirements are in place in Rhode Island to ensure that healthcare providers are properly immunized.

 Healthcare providers can enroll in the program to order vaccine for both pediatric and adult patients.
-Enrollment must be completed online annually and healthcare providers must agree to the terms and conditions of the program.
+Enrollment must be completed online annually.

 Before administering any vaccine, healthcare providers must give the current Vaccine Information Statement to patients (or their parents or guardians).
 This must be documented in the patient's medical record.